 The Hulbert Taft, Jr. Library

-With your GLI partner you will create a 10 source minimum annotated bibliography in order to build your level of expertise about a topic of global concern.
+You will create a 5 source minimum annotated bibliography in order to build your level of expertise about a topic of global concern.

 An annotated bibliography is an organized list of sources with accompanying information that describes, explains, and / or evaluates each source in terms of quality, authority, and relevance.
 Your bibliography may include a variety of sources including books, documents, videos, articles from newspapers and journals, websites, etc. Annotations may vary in length from several sentences to several pages depending on the source.

 You will use the MLA (Modern Language Association) format handout to create your bibliographic citations.

 Click here for examples of annotated bibliographies.
 Purdue Online Writing Lab (OWL)

 Gale in Context: Global Issues

 Integrating news, global viewpoints, reference materials, country information, primary source documents, videos, and statistics, Global Issues has more than 6,000 viewpoint commentaries providing background and guidance on significant topics like Food Security, Genocide, Human Rights, Extreme Weather, and more.
 Global Issues is cross-searchable with Gale in Context: Opposing Viewpoints.